department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/entrepreneurship-training.md

 ---

-VA gives entrepreneurship training for Veterans who'd like start a business.
+We offer entrepreneurship training for Veterans who'd like start a business.
 Training is done through the Small Business Administration.
 You don't have to use your GI Bill to be a part of this program.

 <div class="call-out" markdown="1">